GetStream/stream-chat-android/documentation/docs/ui/global_customizations/chat_ui_customizations/url_signer.md

 }
 ```

-This is the way to  add a new UrlSigner:
+This is the way to add a new `UrlSigner`:

 ```kotlin
 val urlSigner: UrlSigner = object : UrlSigner {